 Delivering culturally competent cardiovascular care

 We believe in placing a greater emphasis on encouraging healthy behaviors to prevent cardiovascular disease.
 And we believe that you should be equipped with tools to help your patients.
-The materials below are intended to help you effectively assess and treat members with cardiovascular disease, with a special emphasis on addressing racial and ethnic health disparities that you may see among our members.
+The materials below are intended to help you effectively assess and treat enrollees with cardiovascular disease, with a special emphasis on addressing racial and ethnic health disparities that you may see among our enrollees.

 How you can help

 - Think cultural health.
-Understand and address varying risk factors based on a member's race or ethnic background.
+Understand and address varying risk factors based on a enrollee's race or ethnic background.